Over 20 submissions have been received from industry stakeholders on the options paper, with submissions closing on 20 December.

-New Zealand’s electricity distribution companies are looking at different ways of charging consumers for the cost of supplying power through their networks.
+New Zealand’s electricity distribution companies have been looking at different ways of charging consumers for the cost of supplying power through their networks.

-In a technical discussion paper just released, an Electricity Networks Association working group has considered new pricing options that would better reflect the actual costs of supply to individual consumers in each distribution network.
+In a technical discussion paper released in October, an Electricity Networks Association working group has considered new pricing options that would better reflect the actual costs of supply to individual consumers in each distribution network.

 The Electricity Networks Association (ENA) is deeply concerned about an Inland Revenue draft proposal to tax rebates and discounts returned to customers who are beneficial owners of their lines’ company.
 Chief executive of the ENA, Graeme Peters, said the ENA will challenge this decision, “which we estimate will remove $24 million in rebates and discounts